raybellis/draft-bellis-dnsop-http-record/draft-bellis-dnsop-http-record.md

 the domain name in the RDATA of the HTTP record and then use those IP addresses to access the URI.

-If the original A and AAAA lookups return IP addresses these MUST only be used if no HTTP record is returned.
+If the client's original A and AAAA lookups return IP addresses these MUST only be used if no HTTP record is returned.

 << the above needs more text around timing, happy eyeballs, etc. >>

 # Security Considerations {#security}

-TBD
+The ranking order rules from section 5.4.1 of {{!RFC2181}} MUST be observed at all times.
+In particular, the A and AAAA records returned in the Additional Section of an answer MUST NOT overwrite cached records that were previously returned in the Answer Section of an authoritative answer.

 # Implementation status {#impstatus}